When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Speaking.

 IELTS Speaking Part 3

-Below are the most common questions that examiners ask in Part 3.
+This post contains the most common questions that examiners ask in Part 3.

-Below are some tips about the psychology of Part 3 and how to mentally prepare for that part of the test.
+This article will show you some tips about the psychology of Part 3 and how to mentally prepare for that part of the test.

 - Lexical Resource